These brownie macaroons are a great dessert and taste fantastic with shredded coconut.

 What gave the coconut its brownish/reddish color is the chilli it is mixed with!

-But isn’t there something like chilli chocolate that they sell in stores?
+But isn't there something like chilli chocolate that they sell in stores?
 So I thought chilli brownie macaroons might be interesting too.
-However, they turned out WAYYY to spicy for us and impossible to eat.
+However, they turned out WAYYY too spicy for us and impossible to eat.
+How funnY!
 It might work to replace just part of the coconut with chilli coconut, but definitely not all of it.
 Trust me!

 Now we are using the spicy coconut to season savory dishes.
 It add a really nice flavor to sauces, soups etc.

 At any rate, feel free to make your own and tell us if you went spicy or normal!

 Other Recipes You Might Enjoy